Scaling Laws for Online Advertisement Retrieval

 \section{Abstract}

-The scaling law is a notable property of neural network models that researchers have discovered, which greatly propels the development of large language models.
+The scaling law is a notable property of neural network models and has significantly propelled the development of large language models.
 Scaling laws hold great promise in guiding model design and resource allocation.
-Recent research increasingly shows that scaling laws are not limited to NLP tasks or Transformer architectures; they also apply to domains such as recommendation, where there are scaling laws relating to the amount of training data, model size, and model performance metrics.
-However, there is still a lack of literature on scaling law research in industrial online advertisement retrieval systems.
-This may be because 1) identifying the scaling law for resource cost and online revenue is often expensive in both time and training resources for large-scale industrial applications, and 2) varying settings for different systems prevent the scaling law from being applied across various scenarios.
-To address these issues, we propose a lightweight paradigm to identify the scaling law of online revenue and machine cost for a certain online advertisement retrieval scenario with a low experimental cost.
-Specifically, we focus on a sole factor (FLOPs) and propose an offline metric named $R/R^*$ that exhibits a high linear correlation with online revenue for retrieval models.
-We estimate the machine cost offline via a simulation algorithm.
-Thus, we can transform most online experiments into low-cost offline experiments.
-We conduct comprehensive experiments to verify the effectiveness of our proposed metric $R/R^*$ and to identify the scaling law in the online advertisement retrieval system of Kuaishou.
-With the scaling law, we demonstrate practical applications for ROI-constrained model designing and multi-scenario resource allocation in the Kuaishou advertising system.
-To the best of our knowledge, this is the first work to study the scaling laws for online advertisement retrieval of real-world large-scale systems, showing great potential for scaling law in advertising system optimization.
+Recent research increasingly shows that scaling laws are not limited to NLP tasks or Transformer architectures; they also apply to domains such as recommendation.
+However, there is still a lack of literature on scaling law research in online advertisement retrieval systems.
+This may be because 1) identifying the scaling law for resource cost and online revenue is often expensive in both time and training resources for industrial applications, and 2) varying settings for different systems prevent the scaling law from being applied across various scenarios.
+To address these issues, we propose a lightweight paradigm to identify online scaling laws of retrieval models, incorporating a novel offline metric $R/R^*$ and an offline simulation algorithm.
+We prove that under mild assumptions, the correlation between $R/R^*$ and online revenue asymptotically approaches 1 and empirically validates its effectiveness.
+The simulation algorithm can estimate the machine cost offline.
+Based on the lightweight paradigm, we can identify online scaling laws for retrieval models almost exclusively through offline experiments, and quickly estimate machine costs and revenues for given model configurations.
+We further validate the existence of scaling laws across mainstream model architectures—including Transformer, MLP, and DSSM—in our real-world advertising system.
+With the identified scaling laws, we demonstrate practical applications for ROI-constrained model designing and multi-scenario resource allocation in the online advertising system.
+To the best of our knowledge, this is the first work to study the identification and application of online scaling laws for online advertisement retrieval, showing great potential for scaling laws in advertising system optimization.